Sonny Weems: Anadolu Efes (2018)

-Guangdong Southern Tigers (2018–present)
+Guangdong Southern Tigers (2018–2022 & 2023-2024)

 On October 8, 2018, Weems signed with the Guangdong Southern Tigers of the Chinese Basketball Association.
 With Guangdong, he won three consecutive CBA titles from 2019 to 2021, and was named Finals MVP in 2020 after averaging 34.7 points in a 2–1 series against Liaoning Flying Leopards.

 In January 2022, after the match between Liaoning Flying Leopards, Weems was involved in an altercation with Liaoning Flying Leopards player Han Dejun, which resulted in both players being ejected from the match, with Han being fined $31,440 and suspended for seven games, while Weems was fined $22,008 and suspended for five games.
 As a result of the incident, Weems was subjected to racial abuse by Liaoning Flying Leopards fans who kept shouting "nigger" and "get out of China" at him, as he was exiting the Guangdong Southern Tigers team bus along with the rest of the team.
 The Liaoning Flying Leopards fans' behaviour towards Weems was condemned by the Chinese Basketball Association and basketball player Jeremy Lin.

+Shanxi Loongs (2022–2023)

+In 2022, Weems signed a one-year deal with Shanxi Loongs of the Chinese Basketball Association.

+Shenzhen Leopards (2024–present)

+On October 13, 2024, Weems signed with Shenzhen Leopards of the Chinese Basketball Association.

+Personal life

+In May 2020, Weems donated protective masks to the town of West Memphis, Arkansas to help fight against Coronavirus.
+He wanted the elderly population and low-income families to have priority in the mask distribution as his grandmother works in the nursing home.
+The donation was made through this foundation called "Weems World."

+In June 2024, Weems led the Athletes Abroad Summit which was aimed at equipping American athletes for success in international sports.
+He was joined by Kyle Hines and Edniesha Curry.